 7. Make sure all family members are heard

-Family bonds are strengthened when communication is strong and resilient.
+strong and resilient.
+Likewise, family bonds suffer when communication breaks down due to things like emotional immaturity.
 Kids grow and expectations change over time, so some of the activities you may do with your family now might not stick down the road.
 Push back might mean that someone’s needs are not being met or that there are different ideas of what family time could look like.
 Regular check-ins and family meetings are good strategies for creating open communication within the family network.

 Commit to listening wholeheartedly.
 You can practice active listening by engaging in eye contact and open body language.
 Your child, teen, and other family members will know that you are listening when you respond and reflect on some of the things they share with you.
 Active listening is a great way to show that you support your loved ones and create a shared life together, and a great way to foster healthy relationships.